msabramo/pycon2012-notes/testing_and_django.rst

 Views are hard to write unit tests for, because they are where everything else comes together and they are coupled to a lot of stuff.

 One solution is to put less stuff in views since they're hard to test.

-Maybe don't even bother unit testing views if most code is covered.
+You might also consider testing views with functional tests rather than unit tests.

 If you unit test views